cheffyjonny/auto-complete-select/README.md

 To install the package and run the project: `npm install && npm run dev` <br>
 To test the project : `npm run test`

+It has set up with specific height of the page to test the functions.<br>
+Also, it has set up with different options to see the difference for two things, width and the functionality.